birgire/wpse-playlist/README.md

 ###Changelog

+0.0.6
+    - Added: Support for the autoplay attribute.
+    - Added: Support for the GitHub Updater.
+(Probs: @BlaineMoore)
+    - Added: More info in the README.md file.
+    - Changed: Refactored regarding late escaping.
+    - Fixed: Some minor adjustments.
+0.0.5
-0.0.5 - Fixed: added the missing script class to support WordPress 4.0 (Props: @ruLait)
+    - Fixed: added the missing script class to support WordPress 4.0 (Props: @ruLait)